sabiat/tweeter/README.md

 This project was implemented using cloned starter code and was used to practice HTML, CSS, JS, jQuery, and AJAX front-end skills along with Node, Express and MongoDB back-end skills.

+### Features

+- Compose tweet by clicking button in nav bar or scroll up button at the bottom of the page

 ## Final Product

 !["Screenshot of tablet display"](https://github.com/sabiat/tweeter/blob/master/docs/tablet-display.png?raw=true)